Sum-of-Parts: Self-Attributing Neural Networks with End-to-End Learning of Feature Groups: Theory Details and Proofs

-This captures the faithfulness notion that $\alpha_i$ is faithful if it reflects a contribution of $\alpha_i$ to the prediction.
-Then, the feature attribution $\alpha^*$ that achieves the lowest possible faithfulness error over all possible subsets is
+This captures the faithfulness notion that $\alpha_i$ is faithful if it reflects a contribution of $x_i$ to the prediction of the target function.
+Then, the self-attributing neural network $f(x)=\sum_{i=1}^d \alpha^*_i$ with $\alpha^*$ that achieves the lowest possible faithfulness error over all possible subsets is

 This can be more compactly written as